rizchelwood/workshop/docs/ch4.md

 # Chapter 4: Create Pokedex container with Redux state management

-Our goal for this section is create a Pokedex container and use Redux to manage its state.
+Our goal for this section is create a Pokedex container and use Redux to manage and populate its state.

 ## Instructions